misiektoja/instagram_monitor/docs/usage.md

 See the [curl_cffi documentation](https://github.com/lexiforest/curl_cffi) for the full list of impersonation targets available in your installed version.

 The target is checked against that list at startup and when saved from the Web Dashboard.
 An unrecognized value stops the tool with a message naming supported targets, rather than letting every Instagram request fail later as a connection error.

-`--setup` does not ask about the backend or the impersonated browser, since the defaults suit almost every setup.
-Change them in the configuration file or in the Web Dashboard under **Settings** in the **Instagram Connection** card, where curl_cffi is not selectable when the package is missing.

 <a id="privacy-substitutions"></a>
 ## Privacy Substitutions